jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 120VD Interest on tax credits for charitable or other public benefit gifts
 No interest shall be payable by the Commissioner under section 120D(3) on an amount of tax credit calculated under section LD 1 of the Income Tax Act 2007.

+### 120VE Interest on FamilyBoost tax credits
+No interest shall be payable by the Commissioner under section 120D(3) on an amount of FamilyBoost tax credit calculated under subpart MH of the Income Tax Act 2007.

 ### 120W Commissioner's official opinions
 (1) A taxpayer that, but for this section, is liable to pay interest on unpaid tax to the Commissioner, is not liable to pay that interest to the extent to which it arises because they relied on a Commissioner's official opinion.